 Accredited by the General Pharmaceutical Council (GPhC) in order to progress to pharmacist pre-registration training and then to register as a pharmacist.

 All applicants are assessed by their highest level of study.

-Please note all candidates must have GCSE English and Mathematics both at grade C or above, or one of the equivalents.
+Please note all candidates must have GCSE English Language and Mathematics both at grade C+/4.

 Only the following equivalent qualifications are accepted for English:

 Typical offer: BBB

 One of the following units at Distinction -

 Two of the following units at Distinction -